Mike McQueary: Role in sex abuse scandal

 McQueary was identified as a key witness in the Penn State child sex abuse scandal.
 Grand jury testimony alleged McQueary reported to Paterno of witnessing Jerry Sandusky raping a 10-year-old boy in a campus locker room; McQueary first told his father about the incident, then the next day informed Paterno, and then ten days later informed other university officials.
+Journalist John Ziegler has questioned the case's reported dates and timelines, particularly the night of the incident being February 9, 2001, as there was a concert underway that evening.

 According to investigators and legal experts, McQueary was initially not implicated in any wrongdoing because he reported the incident to Paterno.
 Under Pennsylvania state law of the time, any state employee who learns about an allegation of child abuse was required to report it to his or her immediate supervisor.
 In this case, McQueary did what he was legally obligated to do by reporting it to his immediate supervisor, Paterno.
 However, he was criticized for not intervening to protect the boy from Sandusky, as well as for not reporting the incident to police himself.
 McQueary later said he made sure the observed assault stopped before he left, and that he discussed the incident with police.
 However, McQueary's claim to have contacted police officials could not be corroborated by either university police or the State College police department.

 The university senior vice president and others have been charged with perjury for saying that McQueary had reported only horseplay at the time.
 A prominent Pennsylvania nephrologist says that he was present when McQueary described the incident to his father and the description mentioned hearing but not seeing "rhythmic slapping sounds" in the other room, seeing Sandusky put his hand around the child's waist and later emerging wearing a towel.
 Mike McQueary's testimony for the preliminary perjury trial indicates that he heard 'two or three' slapping sounds before entering the locker room, and later saw Sandusky with his arms around the child's waist while hearing 'more than one' of the showerheads running and saw that the child's hair 'was wet'; although he did not see any sexual contact of hands or genitals or any evidence of arousal, just from the positions of the bodies he knew it was 'over the line' and 'extremely sexual' and 'some sort of intercourse' was taking place, and that he tried to explain what he had seen to Coach Paterno by using the word 'fondling.'
 Pennsylvania governor Tom Corbett, who as state attorney general opened the grand jury investigation, has said that McQueary "met the minimum obligation in reporting it up, but did not in my opinion meet a moral obligation that all of us would have."
 It has been speculated that he was still employed because he was protected by Pennsylvania's whistleblower law.